This work is now sold.

-This is a unique and completely unknown manuscript containing a combination of educational texts made for the young king of Castile and Leon, Juan II (1405-1454), presumably in or shortly after the 19th year of his reign, c.
-1425.
-Perhaps also for the heir, Enrique IV, born in 1425; with creative miniatures and an unknown, provocative map of the world.
-As the anonymous author addresses the king directly and speaks of injustice inflicted upon him, the present manuscript offers a challenge for historians to unravel the author's identity.
-The miniatures present the king in his role as supreme law-giver, governor, military leader and example of chivalric conduct.
-They show the means of royal identity by which a king is defined.
-As such it may also provide a portrayal of the monarch for the next generations.
+The manuscript contains a combination of educational texts addressed to the young king of Castile and Leon, Juan II (1405-1454).
+As the anonymous author addresses the king directly and speaks of injustice inflicted upon himself, these texts offer a challenge for historians to unravel the author's identity.
+The lively and colourful illuminated miniatures present the king in his role as supreme law-giver, governor, military leader, and example of chivalric conduct.
+They show how royal identity is defined and may also provide a portrayal of the monarch for the next generations.
 A detailed mappa mundi informs the ruler about Spain's neighbours and its place in the world.
-The fascinating, intriguing circular disc that shows the world as it was known at that time, presents the three continents of the habitable world oriented with East to the top.
-Half of the circle is filled with water - possibly insinuating that there is still a lot to discover.
-It is a hitherto unknown map and experts have yet to place it within the cartographic tradition.
-The circular map of half land and half water inviting seafaring, predates Columbus' explorations by more than half a century.
+The fascinating, intriguing circular disc, that shows the world as it was known at that time, presents the three continents of the habitable world with 'east' at the top.
+The circular map of half land and half water, inviting seafaring, predates Columbus' explorations by more than half a century.